Halloween safety tips for parents & kids

 Halloween safety tips also apply after children have returned home.
 Kids are always excited to dive into their candy collection right away, but it’s a good idea to go through their haul together before anything is consumed.

-Checking for damaged candy is one of the most important tips for Halloween safety.
-Discarding pieces that have been opened is a crucial preventive practice in case they have been tampered with.
+Checking for damaged candy is one of the most essential tips for Halloween safety.
+Discarding pieces that have been opened is a crucial preventive practice in case the candy has been tampered with.

 Make your home safe for trick-or-treaters